A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

 \subsection{CRT with radio-sensitization mechanism}

-Chemotherapeutic agents such as hypoxic-cell radio-sensitizers are primarily used to enhance the radiation-induced damage and do not exhibit independent cytotoxic activity.
-For those agents, we can assume $\ca=0$ for the target and normal tissue in (\ref{def: BED}).
-Substituting $\cat,\can = 0$ in (\ref{eqn: obj}), the objective function of (M) reduces to
+Chemotherapeutic agents such as hypoxic-cell radio-sensitizers are primarily used to enhance radiation-induced damage and do not exhibit independent cytotoxic activity.
+For such agents, we assume $\ca=0$ for the target and normal tissue in (\ref{def: BED}).
+Substituting $\cat,\can = 0$ in (\ref{eqn: obj}), the objective function of (M) is

-To derive the optimal solution to (M) for the radio-sensitization mechanism, we first show the existence of a stationary fractionation regimen. \begin{proposition} If $\cat,\can = 0$, then there exists an optimal stationary fractionation regimen to (M). \end{proposition} The proof is provided in Appendix \ref{sec: appendix_stationary}.
+To derive the optimal solution to (M) for the radio-sensitization mechanism, we first show the existence of a stationary fractionation regimen. \begin{proposition} If $\cat,\can = 0$, then there exists an optimal stationary fractionation regimen to (M). \end{proposition} The proof is in Appendix \ref{sec: appendix_stationary}.
 Proposition \ref{prop: equalFrac} states that there exists an optimal regimen $\big(d^*_i,c^*_i\big)\,\left(i=1,\ldots,n\right)$ to (M) in which for all pairs of fractions $i,i^{\prime}$ such that $d^*_i, d^*_{i^{\prime}} > 0$, we have $d^*_i = d^*_{i^{\prime}}$ and $c^*_i = c^*_{i^{\prime}}$.
 In order to characterize this stationary regimen, we set $c_1=c_2=\ldots=c_n=c$ in (M).
-Using Lemma \ref{lemma: binding} we can then determine the optimal total radiation dose, which we denote by $D_{\mathrm{s}}=\sum_{i=1}^n d_i$, as a function of drug concentration level $c$ for a fixed number of treatment fractions $n$ in the following form:
+Using Lemma \ref{lemma: binding} we see that the optimal total radiation dose, which we denote by $D_{\mathrm{s}}=\sum_{i=1}^n d_i$, as a function of the drug concentration $c$ for a fixed number of treatment fractions $n$ is

-This leads to the following result on the optimal fractionation regimen to (M) for CRT with radio-sensitization mechanism:
+This leads to the following result on the optimal fractionation regimen to (M) for CRT with only the radio-sensitization mechanism:

 \begin{theorem} Let